Cypresslin/book-repair-rolleiflex622/en/mirror_replacement.md

 ### Tools and Materials
 * Flat-blade screwdriver
 * New mirror
-* Calipers (to checke the thickness of the old / new mirror)
+* Calipers (to check the thickness of the old / new mirror)
 * Level (to calibrate the level in the camera) a calibrated tripod will make this easier

 ### Steps